 11/ Terrance (O') Toole was first mentioned in the Supreme Court Records in 1830, but it appears probable that he was settled at Caplin Bay before that time.

-12/ In local oral tradition, the Wades are regarded as the first of the Stone Island settlers.
+12/ In community lore, the Wades are generally regarded as the first of the Stone Island settlers.
+Recent research indicates that William Wade lived in Ferryland before settling at Stone Island, however, no specific year could be determined.
 Kitty Wade was the last of that family surname at Calvert.
 She was also the last of the Stone Island residents to move out of that area.
 She died at Calvert in 1934.

 13/ James Walsh married Eleanor (Nelly) Evoy, widow of Michael Evoy, at Ferryland in 1799.
-It appears they moved to the North Side of Caplin Bay about 1805.
+They moved with their family to the North Side of Caplin Bay about 1805.

 14/ Matthew Whelan, his wife Margaret, and their children were living at Caplin Bay in 1836 according to a land deed recorded in Volume 3 - Folio 3 of the Southern District Deeds 1825 - 1888.